eventua11y/eventua11y.com/README.md

 ## Technology

-This website is built using [Eleventy](https://www.11ty.dev/), which is a static site generator.
-This means that instead of waiting until a page is requested by a visitor and then building it on demand, the pages are all built in advance so that they are ready to serve ahead of time.
+This website is built using [Astro](https://astro.build/) and [Vue](https://vuejs.org/).

-Page templates are written in the [Liquid](https://github.com/Shopify/liquid) templating language, which is then transformed into HTML.
+Pages are built using a combination of Astro and Vue components.
+The Vue components are hydrated client-side for interactivity.

-The events themselves are stored in a [Sanity](https://sanity.io/) real-time database, edited in [Sanity Studio](https://github.com/eventua11y/eventua11y-sanity).
+The events are stored in a [Sanity](https://sanity.io/) real-time database, edited in [Sanity Studio](https://github.com/eventua11y/eventua11y-sanity).

 The website is hosted by [Netlify](https://www.netlify.com/).
-Whenever changes are pushed to the main branch in GitHub, Netlify builds and deploys the changes automatically.
-Branches are also deployed temporarily for testing purposes.
+Changes pushed to the main branch in GitHub are automatically built and deployed by Netlify.
+Branches are deployed to temporary URLs for previewing changes before they go live.

-Netlify edge functions pull events from Sanity and apply localisation to the dates, which means that visitors should see a list of events that is appropriate for their locale and timezone.
+Netlify edge functions pull events from Sanity and apply localization to the dates.